HYPOTHYROIDISM (UNDERACTIVE THYROID)

 Also during peri-menopause and menopause, it is all very common for women to experience many hormonal problems, such as night sweats, hot flashes, or sleeping problems.
 Although most symptoms are associated with declining estrogen, they are also often typical symptoms of low thyroid, especially night sweats and insomnia.
 In addition, using hormone replacement therapy for menopause and birth control pills for peri-menopause, usually makes the problem even worse, as these treatments further shut down the thyroid.

 Usually hypothyroidism exists in the form of Hashimoto’s disease (Hashimoto’s thyroiditis) which is an autoimmune condition in which the thyroid gland is attacked by a variety of immune cell and antibodies, causing primary hypothyroidism.
+Some sources suggest there may be about 130 million sufferers of Hashimoto’s disease worldwide.
 Hashimoto’s thyroiditis (first described by the Japanese specialist Hakaru Hashimoto in 1912) was the first condition to be recognized as an autoimmune disease.
 Many people who already developed this problem are not diagnosed with hypothyroidism because of the misinterpretation of the lab tests, especially TSH (thyroid stimulating hormone) or negligence to perform other tests.
 It is commonly believed that if TSH value is within the range of what is regarded as “normal,” it means that there is no problem with thyroid.
 Unfortunately, in many cases it is not true.
 According to Dr. Datis Kharrazian, 90% of people with hypothyroidism suffer from often undetected Hashimoto’s disease, an autoimmune hypothyroid condition.
 In Hashimoto’s disease the immune system attacks thyroid tissue, destroying parts of thyroid and making it unable to produce enough thyroid hormones.
 Unfortunately people with this condition are usually not tested for the antibodies that show the presence of autoimmune disease.

 Fatigue, weight gain even with proper diet and exercise, constipation, depression, problems with memory and concentration, muscle weakness, cold hands and feet, fluid retention, heavy irregular periods, hair loss, brittle nails, puffy eyes, dry skin, high cholesterol, irregular menstruation, low libido, gum disease, insomnia, etc.